MDFreak/Bluetti_ESP32_Bridge/README.md

 ## About
 This is an ESP32 based Bluetooth to MQTT Bride for BLUETTI power stations.
-The project is based on https://github.com/warhammerkid/bluetti_mqtt
+The project is based on https://github.com/warhammerkid/bluetti_mqtt and forked from https://github.com/mariolukas/Bluetti_ESP32_Bridge
 The code is tested on a AC300.
-Other Powerstations should also work but are untested yet.
+Other Powerstations may also work but not tested by me.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.

-## Community
+## Community of Mario Lukas
 Join the Discord Server https://discord.gg/fWDSBTCVmB

-## Features
+## Features V0.1.1

 * easy configuration with WiFi manager
 * display support OLED 128x64
   * tested ESP32 WROOM with display: https://github.com/LilyGO/TTGO-T2-ESP32
 * mqtt support
 * support for BLUETTI power stations
-  * AC300 (tested)
+  * AC300 (in use)
   * AC200 (tested)
   * EB3A (tested)
   * EP500 (untested)
   * EP500P (tested)
   * EP600 (some values still missing)
 * supported BLUETTI functions
-  * commands
+  * commands (not activated yet)
     * ac output on/off
     * dc output on/off
+    * other controls - not specified here and not tested
   * states
     * ac input power
     * dc input power